Treatment in Progress — What You Should Know Before Changing Policies

 Other surprises that many patients get from new policies are age restrictions and waiting periods.
 Keep an eye out for age restrictions for children.
 They often cut off at 19.
 Any days or months over the age of 19 are older than 19.
 Be sure to check that out.

 Why is this even more important when it comes to waiting periods?
-If your child will turn 19 in a few months and you are in a six-month or one-year waiting period, your insurance may not cover braces for this child.
+If your child turns 19 in a few months and you are in a six-month or one-year waiting period, your insurance may not cover braces for this child.

 Waiting periods are also an issue to be aware of if you think you may have a pressing orthodontic issue and you already have an insurance policy.
 This is where you may not want to change insurance.
 In some cases, it makes more sense to stick with a policy until the treatment is complete.
 Be sure to ask your insurer what the waiting period will be if you are considering changing policies.